-To be candid… these photos do not do the control panels justice.?
-The color captured by the digital camera is not correct.?
-The Space Place does not require much lighting to achieve the awesome effects.?
-However, I needed to bring in some additional light in order to capture it on film.?
-This tends to water down the illusion.??
+To be candid… these photos do not do our LCARS control panels justice.
+The color captured by the digital camera is not correct.
+The Space Place does not require much lighting to achieve it’s awesome effects.
+However, I needed to bring in some additional light in order to capture these images – this tends to water down the illusion.
 The actual control panels are very rich in color and appear 3D.

-?We wired the control panel to a separate circuit.?
-The “crew” can shut down the control panels independent from the other room lights.?
-The only problem is that the fiber optic “stars” are illuminated from the same light.?
-Off goes the control panels, off goes the stars.
+I wired the control panel to a separate circuit.
+The “crew” can shut down the control panels independent from the other room lights.
+The only problem is that the fiber optic “stars” are illuminated from the same light.
+So off goes the control panels, off goes the stars.

 This is important when ‘the crew’ needs determine the long range sensor readings.

-Originally I designed the panels to feature ‘blinking’ buttons.??
-But after designing the prototype (see Control Panels OFF-Stage) and attempting this feature, I realized that this would take a considerable amount of additional time.?
-Perhaps I’ll give the control panels an upgrade in phase two.
+Originally I designed the panels to feature ‘blinking’ buttons.
+However, after designing the prototype (see Control Panels OFF-Stage) and attempting this feature, I realized that this would take a considerable amount of additional time.

-The Space Place was operational from Christmas Eve 1999 through 2006 and the control panels held up wonderfully!?
+Side note: The Space Place was operational for over 7 years and the control panels held up wonderfully!
 The ship was never been lost in the Delta Quadrant!